Foundation Degree in Science in Counselling Theory and Practice

 - Working with Loss and Grief

-You will need to undertake a 100-hour placement at an approved agency as part of the course.
+You will need to undertake a 100-hour placement at an approved agency as a requirement of the course.
 This course is awarded by Staffordshire University and further information is available in the attached course specification.

 On successful completion of the course, you will be a fully qualified practitioner equipped to gain employment as a professional counsellor or to set up your own private counselling practice.